gregpalmr/alluxio-spark-eks/spark/README.md

 Follow the instructions in the "Deploy the Spark Operator" section of the AWS blog post: https://aws.amazon.com/blogs/big-data/introducing-amazon-emr-on-eks-job-submission-with-spark-operator-and-spark-submit/

-TODO: - Adding the Alluxio client jar file to the Spark classpath.
+TBD: - Adding the Alluxio client jar file to the Spark classpath.

 ---

 Please direct questions or comments to greg.palmer@alluxio.com